kglw-dot-net/phase1/setlists/_posts/2022-06-05-sala-apolo-barcelona-spain.md

  9. Venusian 1

 10. Plastic Boogie
-    (with extended jam and Slow Jam 1 tease)
+    (w/ Slow Jam 1 tease)

 11. The Book
-    (with extended drum solo)
+    (with drum solo)

 12. Minimum Brain Size

 13. Wah Wah
-    (with intro jam and The River motif, >)
+    (w/ The River tease, >)

 14. The River
-    (with extended jam in second section, third and fourth sections left out)
+    (w/ extended jam in second section, third and fourth sections left out)

-Note: Stu's Gibson Holy Explorer and Joey's Gibson Flying V were crushed by a lift before the show. (?)
+Note: Stu's Gibson Holy Explorer and Joey's Gibson Flying V were crushed by a lift before the show.